A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Discussion

 \section{Discussion}

-This article provides novel conjugacy results and computational methods for a large class of multinomial probit models \citep{hausman1978,stern_1992,tutz1991} with Gaussian priors, and extends these properties to the entire class of \textsc{sun} \citep{arellano_2006} priors.
-As discussed in Sections \ref{sec.3} and \ref{sec.4}, the availability of a \textsc{sun} posterior allows major advances in terms of closed--form, Monte Carlo and approximate variational inference which close a still unaddressed gap of \textsc{mcmc} methods in large $p$ studies.
-These are common settings in various fields, such as in medical applications collecting a huge number of predictors via state--of--the--art imaging technologies.
+This article provides novel conjugacy results and computational methods for a general class of multinomial probit models \citep{hausman1978,stern_1992,tutz1991} with Gaussian priors, and extends such properties to the entire class of \textsc{sun} \citep{arellano_2006} priors.
+As discussed in Sections \ref{sec.3}, \ref{sec.4} and \ref{sec.5}, the availability of a \textsc{sun} posterior allows major advances in terms of closed-form, Monte Carlo and approximate variational inference which cover a still unaddressed gap of \textsc{mcmc} methods in high-dimensional studies.
+These settings are common in a variety of fields, such as in medical applications collecting a huge number of predictors via state-of-the-art imaging technologies.

-Our results open also several avenues for future research.
-For example, although Bayesian estimation and inference for the covariance matrix $\bSigma$ of the errors goes beyond the scope of our article, such a matrix can be possibly estimated via the maximization of the closed--form marginal likelihood in Corollary \ref{cor2}.
-If instead $\bSigma$ is assigned a prior and the focus is on the entire posterior distribution, it could be of interest to incorporate Algorithm \ref{algo:samplingIID} within the Gibbs samplers by e.g. \citet{mcculloch1994,mcculloch2000} and \citet{imai2005}, to improve mixing when sampling from the full--conditional $(\bbeta\mid \by,\bX,\bSigma)$.